Mintbase/Grants-Program/applications/upgradeability-by-proxy.md

 ### Ecosystem Fit

-Since smart contract development is more accessible and less involved than runtime development, we expect most folks who build on Polkadot to benefit from this mechanism.
+Since smart contract development is more accessible and less involved than runtime development, we expect most folks who build on Mintbase to benefit from this mechanism.
 Substrate offers a natural development path from smart contracts to runtime, so it's also likely that this will assist folks getting started with smart contracts even if they intend to move to a custom runtime in